iyash1/my-book-summaries/emotional-intelligence.md

 > 15. Learn a Valuable Lesson from Everyone You Encounter
 > 16. Put a Mental Recharge into Your Schedule
 > 17. Accept That Change is Just around the Corner

+---

+- _SELF-MANAGEMENT ACTIVITY 1_: The next time you are in a stressful or emotional situation, focus on taking slow deep breaths, inhaling through your nose until you can feel your stomach swell outward and grow tight, and tight then exhaling gently and completely through your mouth.
+As you exhale, go ahead and push that breath out until you have completely emptied your lungs.

+- _SELF-MANAGEMENT ACTIVITY 2_: Much of self-management comes down to motivation, and you can use the expectation that other people have of you as a powerful force to get you up off the proverbial couch.

+- _SELF-MANAGEMENT ACTIVITY 3_: A great time to visualize is before you go to bed at night.
+Just close your eyes and visualize yourself in situations where you have the most difficulty managing yourself.
+Focus on the details of each situation that make it so hard for you to remain in control; concentrate on the sights and sounds you would experience if you were actually there until you literally feel the same emotions.
+Next, picture yourself acting the way you'd like to (i.e., calming your nerves and proceeding confidently during a big presentation, dealing with someone who pushes your buttons without loosing your cool, etc.)

+---

 - In the end, no man is an island; relationships are an essential and fulfilling part of life.
 Since you are half of any relationship, you have half of the responsibility of deepening these connections.